django-cms/django-cms/docs/getting_started/installation/integrate.rst

 continue editing existing plugins in Content mode simply by double-clicking the content they present.
 To add new plugins, or to re-arrange existing ones, click back into Structure more.
-When you're ready to share your content with the world, press the Publish button.
+When you're ready to share your content with the world, press the "Publish page now" button.

 That's it!